Master of Science International Healthcare Leadership

 Allied healthcare professionals, including social workers, medical and nursing researchers, scientists, pharmacists, nutritionists and counsellors.

-Directors, Managers and Administrators in the comprehensive and community hospitals, nursing homes, health economists and various other practitioners in the healthcare industry.
+Directors, Managers and Administrators in the comprehensive and community hospitals, nursing homes, health economists and various other practitioners in the healthcare sector, including Industry Managers, Directors and Leaders wanting to extend their international horizon and boost their career in the healthcare sector.

 Clinicians who aspire to assume greater leadership positions, including physicians, nurses, psychologists and therapists.